The IOER engages in the Leibniz Association in a variety of ways.

 WG Research Data - Contact: Dr. Stefano Della Chiesa

-WG International Affaires - Contact N.N.
+WG International Affaires - Contact: N.N.

 WG IT - Contact: Carsten Hantzsch

-WG Sustainability Management – Contact: Mirjam Rockstroh
+WG Sustainability Management – Contact: Stella Jathe

 WG Open Access - Contact: Evi Rockstroh